 The SHIM Guide

-Workflow-first AI transformation: harmonize work into a single operational interface, then modernize it iteratively until humans mainly handle exceptions and approvals.
+Workflow-first methodology for AI transformation: harmonize work into a single custom workflow interface, then modernize it iteratively with AI until humans mainly handle exceptions and approvals.

 SHIM emerged from four years of shipping AI in production